Wildfires in Spain burn ten times more land than last year

 The documentary opens by invoking the shadow of Joseph Goebbels, Nazi Germany’s infamous Minister of Propaganda.

-Goebbels, described in the film as “the man who defined propaganda,” didn’t just manipulate public opinion—he engineered mass belief in a destructive cult, fueling war and genocide.
+Goebbels, described in the film as “the man who defined propaganda,” didn’t just manipulate public opinion—he engineered mass belief in a destructive cult, fuelling war and genocide.
 His rallying cry, “Rise up and let the storm break loose!”, echoes through history as a chilling reminder of propaganda’s potential.

 But the film quickly makes clear that this is not just a lesson in 20th-century horrors.
 Propaganda, it notes, is universal— a word that needs no translation.
-Its tools have evolved, but the intent remains unchanged: to mould reality, rewrite history, and shape minds.
+Its tools have evolved, but the intent remains unchanged - to mould reality, rewrite history, and shape minds.
 The film shows how, from the printing press to television to today’s internet, carefully crafted narratives have always been used by rulers to control behaviour and manufacture belief.

 As conflicts intensify worldwide, the documentary argues, propaganda becomes more aggressive and more sophisticated.